-Driving and most light activities are usually possible about 3 weeks after the surgery.
-However the strength in your arm will take longer to improve, and will be dependent on the amount of pain and stiffness you had prior to the surgery.
+Driving and most light activities are usually possible three to six weeks after the surgery.
+However, the strength in your arm will take longer to improve, and will be dependent on the amount of pain and stiffness you had prior to the surgery.